Zefile8/Format-Friends/README.md

 You may participate in editing these tools, download them, and/or edit them for your own use.
 You may not redistribute these tools or edited versions of them.

-If you appreciate my work here, on Garbo format, or on the Format Friends, you can support me on Ko-fi.
+If you appreciate my work here, on Garbo format, or on Format Friends, you can support me on Ko-fi.
 _____
 Format Friends installer.py:
 code for the installer modifying Edopro's configs.json file to add the banlists and servers the user ticks.